PavelPashov/cligpt/README.md

 ## Available Commands

-To use CLI-GPT, run the following commands:
+To use CLIGPT, run the following commands:

 - `cligpt chat`: Start a chat with the model.
-- `cligpt init`: Initiate the setup for CLI-GPT.
+- `cligpt init`: Initiate the setup for CLIGPT.
 - `cligpt model`: Change the model configuration.
 - `cligpt prompt`: Prompt the model with a single prompt.
 - `cligpt token`: Update the token.

 ## Contributing

-If you would like to contribute to CLI-GPT, please follow these steps:
+If you would like to contribute to CLIGPT, please follow these steps:

 1. Fork the repository.
 2. Create a new branch: `git checkout -b my-feature-branch`